karaMuha/kara-bank/README.md

 - the http server will listen on port 8080 and postgres on port 5433

 ## Usage
-- POST /users/register -> register as a customer of our trustworthy bank
+- POST /users/register -> Register as a customer of our trustworthy bank.
 ```
 {
     "email": "test@test.com",